Proxy Web Experiment

 |---|---|

-| key | Unique flag key identifying the experiment. |
+| key | Unique flag key that identifies the experiment. |

-| segments | Targeting and bucketing rules pre-evaluated with the user’s properties.
-Conditions that are true are included, others are removed. |
+| segments | Targeting and bucketing rules pre-evaluated with the user's properties.
+Amplitude includes conditions that are true and removes others. |

-| variants | Available variants including: key, metadata, and web experiment actions (mutations, custom code, URL redirects). |
+| variants | Available variants including key, metadata, and web experiment actions (mutations, custom code, URL redirects). |

 | metadata | Experiment metadata: version, deployment status, and re-run indicators. |